 - Feed the Hungry with our Food Pantry.
 We distribute food monthly to local families, and we’re always looking for help.
 To find out more, click here or email email@example.com.

 - House the Homeless by volunteering for our Family Promise ministry.
-Four times a year we house homeless families in our church, and we need many volunteers for many tasks.
-It can be simply spending a couple hours in the evening interacting with the families in the program.
-We also need volunteers to provide dinners, sleep over at the church, or drive the Family Promise van each morning and evening.
+Four times a year we provide meals for homeless families being housed in transitional housing while they seek housing.
+We need volunteers to provide dinners and gift cards.
 For more info on the Family Promise program, click here.
-To find out dates and volunteer, email email@example.com.

 - Welcome the Stranger.
 Whether you’re a longtime church member or just thinking about visiting, we do our best to welcome everyone with open arms and open hearts.
 Our greeters provide information and do their best to make visitors comfortable.
 If you’d like to be a greeter and help us welcome those who come to worship, email firstname.lastname@example.org.
 If you’re thinking about visiting St. Paul’s click here for more information.